sirkkalap/ydl/README.md

 ## Development instructions

 Install node `sudo pkg install node`.
-I used version 0.10.
-Internet says npm comes with it, but I had to install npm tooi `sudo pkg install npm`.
+Supported Node >= 0.10.
+Node 0.8 is unsupported and is missing required gulp version.

+Install npm, unless your node has it installed already `sudo pkg install npm`.

 Run `npm install` to install dependencies.

-Run `gulp`.
-I have gulp in `node_modules/.bin/gulp`.
+TODO: Building, testing and running to be continued

 ## Legal